Adam-Schlichtmann/CSCE466FinalProject/README.md

 Mongo - Installation
 1. Download mongoDB server at https://www.mongodb.com/
-    •Once you install Mongo, there a few simple stepsyou need to follow to run it.
+    - Once you install Mongo, there a few simple stepsyou need to follow to run it.
-    •You need to create a directory where Mongo will store database files.
+    - You need to create a directory where Mongo will store database files.
-    •This directory should have write permissions for the current user.
+    - This directory should have write permissions for the current user.
-    •Then, you need to run MongoD(Mongo Daemon), which is a background process that handles data requests.
+    - Then, you need to run MongoD(Mongo Daemon), which is a background process that handles data requests.
-    •By default, MongoD expects the data directory to be/data/dbin the root of your drive.
+    - By default, MongoD expects the data directory to be/data/dbin the root of your drive.
-    •You have to create this directory
+    - You have to create this directory

 2. For creating a Mongo connection, Open terminal and type mongo •To quit, type quit()